mcsimw/genesis-nix/README.md

   description = "";
   outputs =
     inputs:
+    # You can pull in my flake-parts from nix-genesis instead of adding your own to your flake inputs
     inputs.nix-genesis.inputs.flake-parts.lib.mkFlake { inherit inputs; } {
       systems = [
         # include all of the arch types you plan on using in this flake